 - Bake for 40-45 minutes until the topping is golden brown and the fruit juices are bubbling around the edges.
 Remove from the oven, place on a wire rack, and allow to cool slightly before serving.
 Serve warm, room temperature, or cold.
 Cover leftovers and store in the refrigerator for up to 5 days.

-Make ahead tip: Baked crisp freezes well for up to 3 months.
+- Make Ahead & Freezing Instructions: Baked crisp freezes well for up to 3 months.
 Thaw overnight in the refrigerator, then warm in a 350°F (177°C) for 20 minutes or until heated through.
 I do not suggest preparing the crisp and storing it, unbaked, in the refrigerator because the topping will get soggy.
 You can prepare the crisp through step 5 and freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator, then continue with step 6.

-- You can peel the skins off the peaches, but they're pretty soft so I don't take this extra step.
+- Peaches & Blueberries: You can peel the skins off the peaches, but they’re pretty soft so I don’t take this extra step.
 You can use frozen peaches or blueberries.
 Do not thaw.
 Increase the bake time by a couple minutes.